Updated: 18 Oct, 2020

-For the majority of my graphic editing work, I need something quick and simple.
+For the majority of my photo work, I only need something simple and quick.

-Photoshop is fantastic, but it’s a huge lumbering beast.
+Photoshop is fantastic, but it can be a huge lumbering beast.

 As an underwater photographer, my usual workflow is: